-Statistics Show that over 500,000 Americans undergo carpal tunnel syndrome surgery each year, while it continues to be the most common type of hand surgery.
+Statistics show that over 500,000 Americans undergo carpal tunnel syndrome surgery each year, while it continues to be the most common type of hand surgery.

 Carpal tunnel syndrome occurs when the median nerve in the carpal tunnel of the wrist becomes compressed and causes pain, paresthesia, numbness, and other symptoms throughout the wrist and hand.

-At Phillips Law Group, our workers compensation attorneys believe that if you or a family member is suffering from carpal tunnel syndrome due to a workplace incident, the victim may be entitled to compensation for their losses including; lost wages, medical expenses, and pain and suffering.
+At Phillips Law Group, our licensed Phoenix workers compensation attorneys believe that if you or a family member is suffering from carpal tunnel syndrome due to a workplace incident, the victim may be entitled to compensation for their losses including; lost wages, medical expenses, and pain and suffering.

 Causes of Carpal Tunnel Syndrome